-Billing errors lead to denied or delayed payments.
+Medical Billing errors lead to denied or delayed payments.
 If the mistakes are not caught ahead of time, it can lead to costly fines and loss of revenue for medical practices.
-Mistakes in medical billing have become a common occurrence due to billing complexities and inexperienced medical professionals.
+Common Medical Billing Errors occurred due to billing complexities and inexperienced medical professionals.
 According to a survey, approximately eight in ten medical bills issued by hospitals in the US contain an error.
 These mistakes cost thousands of dollars to consumers as well as insurance providers every year.

-Mentioned below are the five common medical billing errors that can pose as financial challenges for physicians:
+Mentioned below are the five common medical billing errors that can pose financial challenges for physicians:

 1. The first and most common billing mistake is up-coding which occurs when a billing code is changed to one which represents a more serious treatment or diagnosis.
-Since this change is done in an improper manner, it is illegal.
+Since this change is done improperly, it is illegal.
 For instance, if generic medication has been used for treatment but coding has been done for a name-brand medication, it is known as up-coding.
 Another example of up-coding is coding a regular office visit as inpatient care.

-3. The third billing error is duplicate billing which is caused when a service or procedure is billed a number of times.
+3. The third billing error is duplicate billing which is caused when a service or procedure is billed several times.
 For instance, many times patients are billed for multiple “first days” in the hospital.
 Commonly, this costs more than subsequent days during the same hospital stay.

 5. The fifth medical billing error is caused when the treatment/diagnosis codes are mismatched.
-For instance, if diagnosis of a patient is up-coded by the medical biller but treatment code is left alone, the claim will be denied by the insurance company due to mismatch between diagnosis codes and treatment codes.
+For instance, if the diagnosis of a patient is up-coded by the medical biller but the treatment code is left alone, the claim will be denied by the insurance company due to a mismatch between diagnosis codes and treatment codes.

-These are the five most common billing errors that can lead to denied claims.
-These errors should be avoided because in today’s competitive medical industry, lost payments can reduce the survival chances of private medical practices.
+These are the five most common medical billing errors that can lead to denied claims.
+These errors should be avoided because, in today’s competitive medical industry, lost payments can reduce the survival chances of private medical practices.

-One of the best ways to ensure error-free coding and billing is to outsource RCM needs to a medical billing partner.
-For instance, MedicalBillersandCoders.com is one such billing partner that has experienced, skilled coders and billers who deftly handle billing complexities for more than 40 medical specialties.
-The company has been serving physicians for over 15 years and all across US, helping them maximize revenue and minimize claims denials.
-MBC also offers denial management services and observes HIPAA compliance when submitting medical claims for practices.
+One of the best ways to ensure error-free coding and billing is to outsource RCM service.
+MedicalBillersandCoders.com is one such billing partner that has experienced, skilled coders and billers.
+We are deftly handling billing complexities for more than 40 medical specialties.
+The company has been serving physicians for over two decades and all across the US.
+We help physicians in maximizing revenue and minimizing claims denials.
+MBC also offers denial management services and observes HIPAA compliance.
 Physicians can either take the entire suite of services by MBC or customize the services as per their needs.